 How To Minimize Parking Garage Injury Incidents

-Some tips for avoiding crashes in parking areas that easily apply to garages include:
+Some tips for avoiding crashes in parking garages include:

 - Turn on your headlights as you enter the garage (and only cut them off if it’s bright outside as you leave)